Use Kubectl to Manage Kubernetes Clusters and Nodes on Oracle Cloud Native Environment

 kubectl get pods --namespace default -o wide

-Notice the output confirms the nginx-deployment-86d6d8c585-xxxxx pod deployed on all three ocne-workerxx nodes.
-Confirming the toleration has enabled the Kubernetes scheduler to deploy the pods across all three available nodes.
+The NODE column confirms the pod deploys across all nodes, thus proving that the toleration has enabled the Kubernetes scheduler to deploy the pods across all three available nodes.

 For now, this serves only as an introduction to the wide variety of options available to a Kubernetes administrator to fine-tune the deployment of applications and broader maintenance of the Kubernetes cluster for which they are responsible.
 This ability will eventually become one of several tools the administrator will use to manage and troubleshoot the Kubernetes cluster for which they're responsible.